Kenya Airways to suspend Kinshasa flights over detained employees | Business

 Kenya Airways to suspend Kinshasa flights over detained employees

+Kenya Airways said it would suspend flights to the Democratic Republic of Congo's capital Kinshasa from Tuesday, after military authorities there failed to release its employees from detention despite a court order.
+Congo's military intelligence detained two of the airline's staff on April 19 for allegedly failing to complete customs documentation on some valuable cargo, even though the company had refused to accept the cargo because of incomplete paperwork.

-Kenya Airways said on Monday that it would suspend flights to the Democratic Republic of Congo's capital Kinshasa, after military authorities there failed to release its employees from detention despite a court order.
+Kenya Airways said it would suspend flights to the Democratic Republic of Congo's capital Kinshasa from Tuesday, after military authorities there failed to release its employees from detention despite a court order.

-Congo's military intelligence detained two of the airline's staff on April 19 for allegedly failing to complete customs documentation on some valuable cargo, and the airline says it has failed to free them despite an order from a military court.
-"Due to the continued detention of KQ employees by the Military Intelligence Unit in Kinshasa, Kenya Airways (KQ) is unable to support our flights without personnel effectively," Kenya's national carrier said in a statement.
+Congo's military intelligence detained two of the airline's staff on April 19 for allegedly failing to complete customs documentation on some valuable cargo, even though the company had refused to accept the cargo because of incomplete paperwork.
+The staff remain in detention, in spite of a military court saying they should be released to allow due process, Kenya Airways said.

-"As a result, we reached a difficult decision to suspend flights to Kinshasa effective 30TH April 2024 until we can effectively support these flights."
+"The continued detention of our employees has made it difficult for us to supervise our operations in Kinshasa," Kenya's national carrier said in a statement on Monday.
+As a result, it said, it had decided to suspend flights from Tuesday "until we can effectively support these flights".

+Spokespeople for Congo's government and foreign affairs ministry did not immediately respond to Reuters requests for comment.
+Kenya Airways said it was cooperating with investigating agencies and government entities in Congo and Kenya to ensure the matter was resolved.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)